DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

 \section{Experiment}

-In this section, we conduct experiments to answer the following research questions. \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: Can our DuFFin accurately identify the models that are pirated from the protected LLMs under various real scenarios? \item \textbf{RQ2}: Can our DuFFin be generalized to protect the IP of unseen LLMs? \item \textbf{RQ3}: How do the number of triggers and knowledge questions affect the performance of the two levels of fingerprinting, respectively? \end{itemize}
+In this section, we conduct experiments to answer the following research questions. \begin{itemize}[leftmargin=*, itemsep=0pt,topsep=0pt] \item \textbf{RQ1}: Can our DuFFin accurately extract fingerprints to identify the unauthorized utilization of protected LLMs in realistic scenarios? \item \textbf{RQ2}: Can our DuFFin be generalized to extract fingerprints of LLMs unseen in training? \item \textbf{RQ3}: Can our DuFFin maintain effectiveness under various fingerprint removal attacks? \end{itemize}